ElChaderino/The-Squiggle-Interpreter/README.md

 ### Installation Steps
 quick and dirty windows install

+simply downoad the zip extract the folder to you desktop and then double click on the setup.bat and then follow along from the prepare you files and run in cmd in the project directory python main.py

 Install Python:
 Download and install Python 3.x (I used Python 3.10)
 from: https://www.python.org/downloads/